 If you want military romance done right: Full Measures (book 1 of Flight & Glory).

-If you loved the emotional weight of Empyrean: read The Things We Don't Say.
-It shares DNA with Yarros's best character work.
+If you loved the emotional weight and dual-timeline structure of Empyrean: read The Things We Leave Unfinished.
+It shares DNA with Yarros's best character work and has the same generational, heart-wrenching scope.